unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Note:** The DOCTYPE and root element, here `transforms`, is the same as the _parent_ of the `<import/>` element.
-It is an error to import an XML file whois root element is different than the parent element of the `<import/>` element.
+It is an error to import an XML file whose root element is different than the parent element of the `<import/>` element.

 After loading, the above example will be the equivalent of the following.